Fused vs. Non-Fused Disconnects: How to Choose Correctly

 Service Entrance and Ampacity Considerations

 At the main service, a service entrance disconnect is required to de-energize the entire premises.
 For a typical residential or small commercial building, this might be a 200 amp service disconnect.
 Whether this is fused or non-fused depends on the system design.
 In many modern installations, the main disconnect is a main circuit breaker integrated into the panelboard, which serves as both the disconnecting means and the OCPD.
 In other designs, particularly in older commercial facilities, a large fusible switch may serve this role.
-The NEC has strict rules for how many service disconnecting means are allowed, which must be followed.
+The NEC has strict rules for how many service disconnecting means are allowed, which must be followed; for more on that topic see how many service disconnecting means are allowed.

 Step-by-Step Guide to Disconnect Switch Sizing